 The MTE’s (Ministry of the Environment) report, National Climate Change Risks Assessment for New Zealand (NCCRA), presented the risks faced by the country from climate change.
-Experts and practitioners who were involved in the inquiry laid out these climate risks under five domains: natural environment, human, economy, built environment, and governance.
+Experts and practitioners in the inquiry laid out these climate risks under five domains: natural environment, human, economy, built environment, and governance.
 Findings from this report will form the basis of the country’s climate adaptation plan.

-Why this inquiry.
+Why this inquiry?
 The message is clear – “New Zealand’s climate is warming, sea levels are rising, and extreme weather events are becoming more frequent and severe,” and its consequences are affecting New Zealand (National Climate Change, 2020).

 The built environment requires urgent action

 The findings revealed the top ten most significant climate change risks according to urgency and consequence, two from each domain.
 From the top ten climate risks, the built environment stands out as the domain that requires urgent action with “extreme” consequences.
-This built environment refers specifically to potable water supplies, and infrastructures such as landfills, wastewater and stormwater systems, ports, linear transport networks, airports, and electricity infrastructure vulnerable to climate change.
+This built environment refers specifically to potable water supplies and infrastructures such as landfills, wastewater and stormwater systems, ports, linear transport networks, airports, and electricity infrastructure vulnerable to climate change.
 This is discussed thoroughly in section 5.6 of the report (National Climate Change, 2020).

 National Climate Change (2020) presents the following findings: